ryoliver-lab/oliver-yanco-et-al-2025/README.md

 ### Data Availability

 The wildlife movement data that serves as input for part 1 of the workflow are archived publicly on the [Movebank Data Repository](https://www.movebank.org/cms/movebank-content/data-repository) for reproducibility.
 See the manuscript's supplementary table 1 for DOIs and dataset contacts.
 Select species data could not be made public due to conservation concerns.
-The secondary data products used as input to part 2 of the workflow is publicly available on Dryad: [DOI ___]().
+The secondary data products used as input to part 2 of the workflow is publicly available on OSF: [DOI ___]().
 These tabular data products contain all species and individuals in the analysis with environmental and anthropogenic annotations derived from the animal GPS locations.

 ### Part 1: Data Prep